-Shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy, in the absence of any direction to the contrary, will be voted FOR the: (i) election of directors; (ii) appointment of auditors; (iii) resolution ratifying, confirming and approving all unallocated stock options under the Corporation's 2015 Stock Option Plan; and (iv) special resolution authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding, as stated under such headings in this Circular.
+Shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy, in the absence of any direction to the contrary, will be voted FOR the: (i) election of directors; (ii) appointment of auditors; (iii) resolution ratifying, confirming and approving the amendment and renewal of the Amended Shareholder Rights Plan of the Corporation; and (iv) special resolution authorizing an amendment to the Articles of the Corporation so as to, if deemed advisable by the Board of Directors of the Corporation, consolidate the issued and outstanding Class A common shares of the Corporation on the basis of one Class A common share for a maximum of every ten Class A common shares issued and outstanding, as stated under such headings in this Circular.
 Instructions with respect to voting will be respected by the persons designated in the enclosed form of proxy.
 With respect to amendments or variations to matters identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting, such shares will be voted by the persons so designated in their discretion.
 At the time of printing this Circular, management of the Corporation knows of no such amendments, variations or other matters.